pivotal/docs-platform-automation/docs/how-to-guides/git-repo-layout.md

         <td>env</td>
         <td>
             Holds <code>env.yml</code>,
-            the environment file used by tasks that interact with Ops Manager.
+            the environment file used by tasks that interact with Tanzu Operations Manager.
         </td>
     </tr>
     <tr>